asmirnou/watsor/README.md

 ```
 </details>

 A camera must specify `width`, `height` and `input` source of a video feed.
-Refer to the camera setting to figure out the proper values.
+Refer to the camera setting to figure out the proper values. `width` and `height` are supposed to reflect the resolution of the actual video feed.
+They don’t change the size of the video, but are used to configure the frame buffers and other things needed for Watsor to work.
+If `width` or `height` values do not match video feed, the image can’t be displayed correctly.
 The input source URL usually starts with `rtsp://` or `http://`, but can be anything FFmpeg can consume, a `.mp4` file for instance.

 Optional `mask` is a filename of a mask image used to limit detection zone.
 Refer to the [following](#zones-and-masks) section.